sebastiansulinski/smart-quotes/README.md

 ## Requirements

-Starting from version 1.1.0 it requires PHP 7 or higher.
+Starting from version 1.2.0 package requires PHP 7.1 or higher.
+Version 1.1.0 requires PHP 7.0.
 For earlier releases of PHP please use version 1.0.5.

 ## Usage example